Ethical questions

 Adopting is also the best option for many of our puppies.

-In 2022-2023, more than 20 puppies and 2 adult dogs have been adopted.
+In 2023-2024, 5 adults dogs and 2 puppies have been adopted.

 We take this opportunity to warmly thank all the families and people who welcomed their new companions.